Grilled Shrimp Marinade

 • Salt and pepper

-Raw shrimp in a bowl surrounded by ingredients to make a shrimp marinade
+Raw, peeled shrimp in a glass bowl surrounded by ingredients to make a shrimp marinade

-Personally, I like to skewer the shrimp when grilling.
+When it comes to cooking shrimp, I love the smoky flavor and char marks you get with cooking it on the grill.
+And when grilling, I like to skewer the shrimp.
 Shrimp skewers are easier to flip than individual shrimps on the grill grate.
 You can also use a grill basket but it makes it harder if you want to brush any seasonings onto the shrimp while grilling.

 Read Next: Our Best Shrimp Recipes